Sign In / Sign Out

 - Map and Locations

-Students are challenged to integrate disciplinary information from the exercise and nutrition sciences in combination with health promotion research.
-Thus the doctoral program in exercise and nutritional sciences is uniquely designed to train scholars to conduct high impact, transdisciplinary health promotion research that explores issues that contribute to health through chronic disease risk reduction, quality of life promotion and enhancement of well-being.
+In integrating disciplinary contexts, the PhD program in exercise and nutritional sciences is uniquely designed to train scholars to conduct high impact, transdisciplinary health promotion research that explores issues that contribute to health through chronic disease risk reduction, quality of life promotion and enhancement of well-being.

-Students are actively engaged in research at every stage of the program through participation in research internships, independent research experiences, research seminars and colloquia, and dissertation research.
+Students are actively engaged in research at every stage of the program through participation in research practicums, translational research teams, research seminars and colloquia, and dissertation research.
+Students work collaboratively with an approved mentor from the beginning to the end of the doctoral program, and select to focus their research on one primary area of interest: metabolism and physiology, behavioral and population health sciences, or biomechanics and motor control.